Christopher Ellis

 Photo by Volker Lankow; approaching Kabul by plane

-Volker works on many Solo projects, using percussion instruments and electronics, to develop his own vison of experimental sounds, drones and world music....more
+Volker works on many Solo projects, using mainly electronics and as well percussions, to develop his own vison of experimental sounds, drones and as well world music.